Prepare

 - When do I present?

 - I’ve never done these kinds of presentations.
-How will I know what
+How will I know what to do?

 - Can I present two projects?